-Masks are required when entering our building.
-We will continue to monitor CDC guidelines to ensure the safety of all clients, volunteers, and staff.
+Masks are highly encouraged when entering our building.
+We continue to monitor CDC guidelines to ensure the safety of all clients, volunteers, and staff.

 Jewish Family Service provides on-site assessment, and parent and teacher consultation for students experiencing social or emotional difficulty adjusting to classes and/or the school environment.
 This service is available for students and schools from preschool through high school.

 Leave a message on our confidential voicemail with name, phone number, name and age of child, and type of service requested.
 You may expect a call within 24-48 hours for an initial intake.

 At the request of the student, parent, teacher, or administrator, our counselors meet with parents to address a variety of issues affecting the child’s school performance.
 If the problems require on-going intervention, families will be referred to professionals outside the school as appropriate.